 Most manufacturers don’t brag about this business strategy.

-Rexroth Indramat is an example of a company that definitely doesn’t plan failure into their products.
+Rexroth (including Indramat) is an example of a company that definitely doesn’t plan failure into their products.
 We see Indramat servo motors, controls, and drives from the 1970s still in service.
 Clearly, this is a good thing.
 We admire Rexroth for their dedication to quality.

 However, it does bring up some problems.